jtv/libpqxx/include/pqxx/doc/datatypes.md

     // T is your type.
     template<> struct string_traits<T>
     {
-      // Do you support converting T to PostgreSQL string format? static constexpr bool converts_to_string{true};
-      // Do you support converting PostgreSQL string format to T? static constexpr bool converts_from_string{true};

-      // If converts_to_string is true:
+      // If you support conversion _to_ string:

       // Represent `value` as a string, using `buf` for storage if needed.
       // (But the result may live somewhere outside the buffer, or lie inside